The Seekers: String of hits

-The Seekers achieved their first success in the United States in 1965 with their gospel hit "I'll Never Find Another You" reaching peaks of No. 4 for pop and No. 2 for easy listening on Billboard magazine charts.
+The Seekers achieved their first success in the United States in 1965 with their hit "I'll Never Find Another You" reaching peaks of No. 4 for pop and No. 2 for easy listening on Billboard magazine charts.
 They followed "I'll Never Find Another You" with the protest song, "What Have They Done to the Rain?" in February 1965, which did not chart in the Top 40.

 The group were named "Best New Group of 1964" at the April 1965 New Musical Express Poll Winners Awards.
-They appeared at the annual celebratory Wembley Empire Pool concert, on a bill which included the Beatles, the Rolling Stones, Dusty Springfield, and the Animals.
+They appeared at the annual celebratory Wembley Empire Pool concert, on a bill which included the Beatles, the Rolling Stones, Dusty Springfield and the Animals.
 In May, another Tom Springfield composition was issued, "A World of Our Own", which reached Top 3 in Australia and the UK and Top 20 in the US.
 Malvina Reynolds' lullaby "Morningtown Ride" was issued in Australia in July and peaked in the Top 10.
 That same month, Durham had to temporarily leave the group due to emergency nasal surgery; she was replaced on live dates from July to early September by Scottish-born singer Ellen Wade.

 Durham quickly returned to the group, and their next single, "The Carnival Is Over", appeared in November 1965.
 The melody is based on a Russian folk song, while the lyrics were written by Tom Springfield; it reached No. 1 on both the Australian and the UK charts and, at its peak, the single was selling around 93,000 copies a day in the UK alone.
 However, although "The Carnival Is Over" became a signature song for the group, it was not a great success in North America, peaking at No. 105 in the US and missing the Canadian charts completely.

 On 16 November 1965, they appeared at a Royal Command Performance at the London Palladium before Queen Elizabeth The Queen Mother.

-Also in 1965, the group met Paul Simon, of the American duo Simon & Garfunkel, before the success of The Sound of Silence, who was pursuing a solo career in the UK following the initial poor chart success of the duo's debut LP, Wednesday Morning, 3 A.M..
-Being an itinerant folk singer in London, he met Bruce Woodley (Of the Seekers), and they co-wrote the million-selling Red Rubber Ball.
+Also in 1965, the group met Paul Simon, of the American duo Simon & Garfunkel, before the success of "The Sound of Silence", who was pursuing a solo career in the UK following the initial poor chart success of the duo's debut LP, Wednesday Morning, 3 A.M..
+Being an itinerant folk singer in London, he met Bruce Woodley (Of the Seekers), and they co-wrote the million-selling "Red Rubber Ball".
 It became an American No. 2 single for an American group, the Cyrkle.